 The Bigger is a Scandal, the More Attractive is a Lottery

-The lottery is not a new concept by any stretch of imagination.
+The lottery is not a new concept by any stretch of the imagination.
 The Ancient Romans were all too fond of this game of chance and still more countries used lotteries as a kind form of taxation or a means to raise funds for town repairs and aiding the poor.
 Today’s lotteries are more corporate and the winnings bigger, but the majority of lotteries still donates substantial amounts to good causes.
-This makes lottery scandals all the more scandalous.
+This makes the lottery scandals all the more scandalous.
 Lottery scandals range from the petty to the downright criminal, with some having life-sentences as a result.

 The Biggest Lottery Scandals We Can’t But Mention

 The lottery scandal that puts all others to shame has been dubbed the Triple Six Fix from 1980.
 Not only did the original masterminds, Nick Perry and the Maragos brothers walk away with $3.5 million, but their story was eternalized on the silver screen in Lucky Numbers starring John Travolta and Lisa Kudrow.
 Perry was the TV host of the three-ball Philadelphia lottery.
-They got the mysterious draw of 6, 6, 6 by weighting all the balls that were not 4 or 6, ensuring that the lighter balls stayed on top; a trick that is very hard to detect right off the bat.
+They got the mysterious draw of 6, 6, 6 by weighing all the balls that were not 4 or 6, ensuring that the lighter balls stayed on top; a trick that is very hard to detect right off the bat.
 The scandal was uncovered when a woman, a friend of the Maragos brothers, placed a call from a bar in Philadelphia to WTAE-TV, where Perry hosts the draw.
 The call was placed in Greek, a language Perry speaks fluently.
 Perry was sentenced to two years in prison.

 A lottery scandal that was less publicized, but more costly than the Triple Six Fix, was the one involving the Milan Lotto between 1995 and 1999.
 The lotto proceedings seemed to be above board and near-impossible to bypass, but ultimately nine culprits were arrested for pulling off a scam that cost lottery players $174 million.
 The proceedings had blindfolded children randomly choose silver balls from a spinning drum.
 Though their methods of cheating ranged from simple to brilliant, they were nonetheless extremely effective.
 Between those years a number of crooked officials, members of gangs and people rich enough to bribe the right people bribed children to squint through the seemingly effective blindfolds and choose the pre-determined balls either by number or other distinguishing features like a glossy exterior, while still others were frozen or heated and had to be felt for.

-The lottery scandal with arguably the worst consequences for the involved person, took place in China in 2007.
+The lottery scandal with arguably the worst consequences for the involved person took place in China in 2007.
 Taking to account that Zhao Liqun discovered a loophole in the Chinese lottery, he should have been rapped over the knuckles for cheating and been rewarded for allowing them to fix the loophole rather than the life imprisonment he received for his efforts.
 The loophole was that a small window of five minutes existed after a draw during which a legal and playable ticket could still be played.
 Perhaps Liqun’s biggest mistake was not discovering the loophole, but using it three times to win more than $4 million.
 He should have just made do with the original winnings.

 Shop Owners and Clerks are Not Far Behind